abhishekghoshh/linux-helper/linux-commands.md

 # useradd - add a new user to the system
 sudo useradd <user-name>
 sudo adduser <user-name> <other-parameters>
-useradd harry
+sudo useradd harry

-# su - switch user to become another user
-su <user-name>
-su john

-# to exit from a shell
-exit

 # passwd - change the password for a user
 sudo passwd <user-name>

 # To change the password of a user
-sudo passwd -l 'username'
+sudo passwd -l <user-name>

 # To remove a newly created user
-sudo userdel -r 'username'
+sudo userdel -r <user-name>

 # userdel - delete a user from the system
-userdel harry
+sudo userdel harry

 # To add a user to a group
 sudo usermod -a -G GROUPNAME USERNAME